You are here

 Both caregiver and care partner are acceptable but consider the situation and individual’s preference before choosing a term.
 A caregiver provides care for someone who cannot care for themselves.
 A care partner is a partner in care, and this term is sometimes preferred to show that the person with the disease is able to care for themselves with some assistance.

 According to NCDJ: “Deaf and hard of hearing became the official terms recommended by the World Federation of the Deaf in 1991.
 Many people in the Deaf community prefer the use of the lowercase ‘d’ to refer to audiological status and the use of the capital ‘D’ when referring to the culture and community of Deaf people.”
 Always ask your source what they prefer; some deaf people do not consider themselves to be a part of the Deaf community.
+If writing generally, it’s best to use what the community at large uses, which is identity-first language (deaf adults).

 Avoid the term hearing impaired.